Zahir1997/Portfolio-ADS-/README.md

 Task:

-One of the challenging contribution I had made was to classify and evaluate positive and negative emotions for the machine learning models we had made.
+One of the challenging contribution I had to classify and evaluate positive and negative emotions for the machine learning models we  made.
 I had to preprocess the emotions through speech audio from the datasets in to a positive and negative classification.
 Then I had to run it with the machine learning models we had made.
 After the runs I had to evaluate the results of the positive and negative classification.
 The contributions I had made were in the beginning more towards the research part of the project.
 But when I got familiar with programming I have made some contributions towards the technical part of the project.

 Action: